High-Multiplicity Election Problems: Adapting Approaches

 For the standard case, in Hemaspaandra, Hemaspaandra, and Schnoor~\shortcite{hem-hem-sch:c:dichotomy-one} this case is handled by brute-forcing over all sets $S$ of at most $\ell - 1$ candidates who are ranked second by unused $V_1$ voters, and then brute-forcing over all possible sets of unused $V_1$ voters consistent with $S$.
 We can describe a set of voters consistent with $S$ as a function $u: S \rightarrow \{1, \ldots, \|V_1\|\}$ such that $u(c)$ is the number of unused $V_1$ voters that rank $c$ second.
 We can brute-force over all such functions $u$ in polynomial time.
 This way, we loop over all possible sets of unused $V_1$ voters, and so we also loop over all possible sets of added $V_1$ voters.
 After adding the $V_1$ voters, we need to see if $p$ can be made a winner by adding $V_2$ voters.
 This can be done in a similar way as adding the $V_1$ voters in the first case above.

 In the high-multiplicity case, we can still loop over all sets $S$ of at most $\ell - 1$ candidates.
-We can not brute-force all functions $u$, but this will turn again into an integer linear program, this time with $\ell - 1$ variables (for the $u$ values) and one more variable to handle the $V_2$ voters similarly to how we handled the $V_1$ voters in the first case above.
+We can not brute-force all functions $u$, but this will turn again into an integer linear program, this time with $\|S\|$ variables (for the $u$ values), $\|S\|$ variables for the $V_2$ voters voting for candidates in $S$, and one more variable to handle the remaining $V_2$ voters similarly to how we handled the $V_1$ voters in the first case above.
 This integer linear program can be solved in polynomial time by Lenstra~\cite{len:j:integer-fixed}.~\end{proofs}}

 \adaptdichotwo

 We now show how edge matching/cover techniques can be adapted.

 \begin{theorem} CCAV is in \p\ for $t$-approval when $t \le 3$ and for $t$-veto when $t \le 2$ for high-multiplicity elections. \end{theorem}